Are you thinking, ‘I want to start a business but have no ideas’?

 - You’ll find it easier to pivot.

-Care About Your Customers and Your Own Business
+Care About Your Customers and Your Own Business.

-In addition, it is way cheaper to keep an existing customer to find a new one.
-Therefore, caring for your customers can help lower your marketing expenditures.
 Whether you’re looking for ideas for your first or next venture, you should always prioritize your customers.

 According to the Bureau of Labor Statistics, 20% of businesses fail during their first year.
 After five years, almost half of them are closed.

 Misreading the market, hiring the wrong people, and challenges are some of the most common reasons startups fail.
-Remember that these things can happen to you too.

 Here are some reasons to work towards your business goals slowly but steadily.